d2l-ai/d2l-en/chapter_deep-learning-basics/dropout.md

 1. If changes are made to the model to make it more complex, such as adding hidden layer units, will the effect of using dropout to cope with overfitting be more obvious?
 1. Using the model in this section as an example, compare the effects of using dropout and weight decay.
 What if dropout and weight decay are used at the same time?
 1. What happens if we apply dropout to the individual weights of the weight matrix rather than the activations?
-1. Replace the dropout activation with a random variable that takes on valu
+1. Replace the dropout activation with a random variable that takes on values of $[0, \gamma/2, \gamma]$.
+Can you design something that works better than the binary dropout function?
+Why might you want to use it?
+Why not?

 ## Scan the QR Code to Access [Discussions](https://discuss.gluon.ai/t/topic/1278)